Virginia RN to MSN Programs

 The length of an RN to MSN program varies depending on both the school and the student.
 Full-time or part-time study, online or in-person courses, and specialization chosen can all impact how quickly the MSN degree can be attained.
 For example, the RN to MSN Clinical Nurse Leader program at the University of Virginia begins in the fall and offers 16-month full-time program and a 24-month part-time program options.
-The online MSN Nursing Administration program at Hampton University is offered in a three semester full-time program or a five semester part-time program.

 Tuition and Cost of Attendance